 - undertake Continuing Professional Development.

-Find out about what you need to be able to apply for a Practising Certificate here.
+Find out what you need to be able to apply for a Practising Certificate here.

 If you are provisionally registered and want to move to full registration, you will need to complete 2,000 hours of supervised social work practice in New Zealand.